It’s “that” time of year again! And nothing says a "fresh start" like a new backpack!

-Did you know that choosing your child’s backpack is easily the most important decision you’ll make for the upcoming school year?
+Did you know that choosing your child’s backpack may be one of the most important decisions you’ll make for the upcoming school year?

 Why?
-The way a backpack is carried can have long term health effects including muscle strain, headaches, back, neck, arm pain, and may even cause nerve damage.
+How a backpack is carried can have long-term health effects, including muscle strain, headaches, back, neck, arm pain, and may even cause nerve damage.

-Below are a few tips for choosing, loading, lifting and wearing backpacks correctly.
+Below are a few tips for correctly choosing, loading, lifting and wearing backpacks.

 Choosing the Right Backpack

 The backpack should be proportionate to your child’s body.
 The top of the bag should not extend higher than the top of the shoulder, and the bottom should not fall below the hip bone.